 If leave is not requested, tuition will be charged even if the student did not attend classes.
-Approved submissions for retroactive leave requests will incur a \$200 administration fee.

-REFUND OF TUITION AND BLOCK FEES

-- 1.1.
-A student who withdraws from the University no later than one week prior to the start of any term will be eligible to receive a full refund of any tuition paid for that term, with the exception of the enrolment deposit. - 1.2.
-A student who withdraws from the University during the first course of the term, up to and including two days after the Block ends, is eligible for a refund of the tuition for the last two Blocks of that term. - 1.3.
-A student who withdraws from the University after the beginning of the second Block of the term will normally not be eligible for a refund of tuition. - 1.4.
-A student who withdraws from a Block, and submits the appropriate leave form, at least three weeks prior to the beginning of that Block, is eligible for a credit of their net tuition, which must be used within the same academic year it is issued. - 1.5.
+- 1. REFUND OF TUITION AND BLOCK FEES (\$250 service fee normally applies) - 1.1.
+A student who withdraws from the University no later than one week prior to the start of any term will be eligible to receive a full refund of any tuition paid for that term, with the exception of the enrolment deposit. - 12.
+A student who withdraws from the University during the first course of the term, up to and including two days after the Block ends, is eligible for a refund of the tuition for the last two Blocks of that term. - 13.
+A student who withdraws from the University after the beginning of the second Block of the term will normally not be eligible for a refund of tuition. - 14.
+A student who withdraws from a Block, and submits the appropriate leave form, at least three weeks prior to the beginning of that Block, is eligible for a credit of their net tuition, which must be used within the same academic year it is issued. - 15.
 Block payment deadlines are driven by costs to third parties.
-Block payments are non-refundable after the payment deadline when third-party costs have been incurred.

-2. REFUND OF HOUSING FEES

-- 2.1.
-A student who withdraws from the University no later than one week prior to the start of any term is eligible for a refund of their housing fees. - 2.2.
-A student who withdraws from the University, less than one week prior to the first day of a term is eligible for a refund of their housing fees, less three weeks. - 2.3.
-A student who withdraws from the University after the first day of a term is eligible for a refund of their housing fees prorated to three weeks after they vacate their housing. - 2.4.
-A student who is required to leave campus for academic purposes may be eligible for a partial credit of their housing fees. - 2.5 A student who has an active housing reservation but fails to notify the University at least three weeks prior to the beginning of the block will not be eligible for a housing refund or credit.

-3. REFUND OF MEAL PLAN FEES
+Block payments are non-refundable after the payment deadline when third-party costs have been incurred. - 1.6.
+International students whose entry to Canada is denied by the IRCC must provide original documentation to receive tuition refunds. - 2.
+REFUND OF HOUSING FEES - A student who withdraws from the University no later than one week prior to the start of any term is eligible for a refund of their housing fees. - 22.
+A student who withdraws from the University, less than one week prior to the first day of a term is eligible for a refund of their housing fees, less 75% of one month. - 2.3 A student who withdraws from the University after the first day of a term is eligible for a refund of their housing fees prorated to three weeks after they vacate their housing. - 24.
+A student who is required to leave campus for academic purposes may be eligible for a partial credit of their housing fees. - 2.5 A student who has an active housing reservation but fails to notify the University at least three weeks prior to the beginning of the block will not be eligible for a housing refund or credit. - 3.
+REFUND OF MEAL PLAN FEES - 31.

-3.1.
 A student who withdraws from the University no later than one week prior to the start of any term will be eligible to receive a full refund of their meal plan fees.

-- 3.2.
-A student who withdraws from the University, less than one week prior to the first day of a term is eligible for a refund of their meal plan fees, less three weeks. - 3.3.
-A student who withdraws from the University after the first day of the term is eligible for a refund of their Meal Plan fees prorated to three weeks after they vacate their housing. - 3.4 Students who are required, for academic or non-academic reasons, to be away from the campus for at least one Block will receive a reduction in the price of their meal plan.
+- 32 A student who withdraws from the University, less than one week prior to the first day of a term is eligible for a refund of their meal plan fees, less three weeks. - 33.
+A student who withdraws from the University after the first day of the term is eligible for a partial refund of their Meal Plan fees.
+75% of the Meal Plan fees for the block following their departure from campus is non-refundable. - 34.
+Students who are required, for academic or non-academic reasons, to be away from the campus for at least one Block will receive a reduction in the price of their meal plan.